Optimize your business: use unlimited savings with Pazago fulfilled now!

 • CBM = 2 × 1.5 × 1 = 3 cubic meters

-3. This means your cargo will occupy 3 cubic meters of space.
+You now know that your cargo will occupy three cubic meters of space.

-What if you’re shipping multiple items?
-Simply calculate the CBM for each item separately and then add them together.
+Note: If you are handling multiple items, simply calculate the CBM for each item separately and then add them together.
 This will give you the total volume your shipment will occupy.

-Now that you know how to calculate CBM, let’s explore why getting this right is so crucial in shipping:
+Now that you know how to calculate CBM, let’s look at why getting this right is so crucial in shipping:

 • Cost Efficiency: Many freight charges are based on the volume your goods occupy.
 Accurate CBM calculations can help you avoid overpaying for space you don’t need.